 You Should Hire a San Diego Arson Criminal Lawyer to Defend You in Court

 A person is guilty of arson when he or she willfully and maliciously sets fire to or burns or causes to be burned or who aids, counsels, or procures the burning of, any structure, forest land, or property.
 There are multiple defenses that may drop the charges.
-It is important to hire a San Diego lawyer that has handled many cases like these in the past.
+It is important to hire a San Diego criminal defense lawyer that has handled many cases like these in the past.
 Attorney Vik Monder has represented many people in San Diego facing arson charges like these.
 He is a leading expert in handling arson charges in San Diego County.
 Attorney Vik Monder will discuss mitigation at the beginning of the case in order to get the charges dismissed before they are filed or get the charges reduced during the pre-trial negotiating stages of your case.
 It is very important to contact attorney Vik Monder at the early stages of your arson case because there is many things that can be done especially having attorney Vik Monder speak with the chiefs in the department handling your case.